ATBGames/Privacy-Policy/index.md

 If the entity is certified to comply with the principles for data protection under the US-EU Privacy Shield Framework ("Privacy Shield") (you can view the entities certified under Privacy Shield at https://www.privacyshield.gov/), or
 If we have entered into standard data protection clauses adopted by the European Commission with the entity, which is deemed to offer sufficient safeguards with respect to the protection of the privacy and fundamental rights and freedoms of individuals.
 Security
-SayGames takes reasonable measures to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
+ATB Games takes reasonable measures to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.

 Push notifications
 We send push notifications or alerts to your mobile device to provide game-related information, service updates, promotional communications and other related messages, if you have agreed to such notifications.
 You can deactivate these notifications by changing your notification settings on your device.

-Does SayGames actually "sell" personal data?
+Does ATB Games actually "sell" personal data?
-SayGames does not, and will not, provide your personal data in direct exchange for money.
-Therefore, in the literal sense, SayGames does not sell your data.
+ATB Games does not, and will not, provide your personal data in direct exchange for money.
+Therefore, in the literal sense, ATB Games does not sell your data.
 However, we have disclosed some categories of personal data we collect, explained under ”Sharing of information“, to the third parties for business purpose as explained under “Use of information – purpose and legal basis”.

-To the extent this practice is interpreted to constitute a “sale” under the CCPA, please contact us at info@saygames.by to exercise your right to withdraw your consent on sharing your personal data with third parties.
+To the extent this practice is interpreted to constitute a “sale” under the CCPA, please contact us at ATBGames@outlook.de to exercise your right to withdraw your consent on sharing your personal data with third parties.

 YOUR RIGHTS
 Rights of EEU residents